About us

 • Providing a credible and authoritative partner for think tanks, civil society actors and academics who are carrying our research and knowledge exchange activities related to Religion’s role in Europe today.

-• Convening members for careful discernment on matters of critical and common concern – outputs of many such meetings can be found below.
+• Convening members for careful discernment on matters of critical and common concern.

 Jewish